TobiasBg/WP-Table-Reloaded/readme.txt

 * First release (not everything functional)

 == Upgrade Notice ==

+= 1.9.4 =
+This upgrade includes an important bugfix and removes the TableTools.
+It is a strongly recommended maintenance release.

 = 1.9.3 =
 This upgrade includes several bugfixes and a few enhancements, and is a recommended maintenance release.